csuncodes/Speech_Recognition/README.md

 # Speech_Recognition

-This is a small project for conducting speech recognition on .wav audio files for a class on dialog systems.
+This is a small project for evaluating speech recognition performance conducted on .wav audio files for a class on dialog systems.
 This project can be seen as being constructed into three steps:

   1. Going through a directory of audio files, each with a different pizza order, and iteratively converting them to .emma files and sending then through the AT&T Mashup - a speech recognizer tool that transcribes utterances according to a provided grammar.